FEINGOSIL 120 is a two-component, condensation-curing silicone rubber.

 Working tools are cleaned the following day, and silicone can be removed manually when dry.

 Work in a ventilated area.
+Wear protective gloves.

 Skin contact: Wash thoroughly with soap and water.
 Remove and wash contaminated clothing.
 Consult a doctor if you develop a rash.